Personal income tax

 The combined state and local retail sales tax rates increase the taxes paid by consumers, depending on the variable local sales tax rates.
 Look up your specific area's rate at the Department of Revenue website.
 The purchaser pays the combined state and local retail sales tax to the retailer, who forwards it to the Department of Revenue.

 Personal and real property taxes

-Property tax was the first tax levied in the state of Washington and its collection accounts for about 30 percent of Washington's total state and local revenue.
-They continue to be the most important revenue source for public schools, fire protection, libraries, parks and recreation and other special-purpose districts.
+Property tax was the first tax levied in the state of Washington and its collection accounts for about 30% of Washington's total state and local revenue.
+It continues to be the most important revenue source for public schools, fire protection, libraries, parks and recreation, and other special-purpose districts.

-State law requires assessors to appraise property at 100 percent of its true and fair market value in money, according to the highest and best use of the property.
+State law requires assessors to appraise property at 100% of its true and fair market value in money, according to the highest and best use of the property.
 All real and personal property is subject to tax unless specifically exempted by law.

 Details on the property tax system can be found in the homeowner's guide.